jnnnik/geisterbahn/README.md

 What?
 Oh.
 Open Source Software.
 I get it.
 Yeah.
 Well, `geisterbahn` is still very much in active development right now, and there's tons I need to figure out before even trying to get into that whole scene.
 There's probably gonna be some sort of documentation on how to develop / contribute to this project.
 It's relatively straightforward to get into.
 I'm not gonna make any promises regarding issues and/or pull requests yet, tho.
 I'll *try* to be good about those.

 ## Version History

+#### 0.5.0
+- removed basic auth configuration from geisterbahnfile
+- instead added additional header configuration to geisterbahnfile, which is much more handy
+- added test directory and default environment config parameters to geisterbahnfile
+- made a few error messages a bit more verbose
+- fixed a very annoying grammatical error in README.md

 #### 0.4.0
 - Initial release